 “I was raised in an environment where the simple flu or stomachache took one’s life within a matter of days.
 I saw my sister experience two stillbirths simply because prenatal care is almost nonexistent in The Gambia.
 All these things motivated me.”

-These three essays are very different from one another.
+These three essay examples are very different from one another.
 However, what they have in common is that they all convinced us that the applicant was the right person to receive the OppU Achievers Scholarship.
-They communicated to us the ways in which the applicants met the criteria that we use to evaluate candidates.
-They demonstrated that the applicants met those criteria in outstanding ways.

 All of the applicants did the work to find the right scholarship.
 When they submitted their essay, they were competing against many other impressive candidates.
 However, their unique qualifications matched up with the qualifications we were looking for.